 The study would address some more questions and themes connected to the notion of dignity through the review and fieldwork.
-Firstly, we will try and review the concept through different theoretical positions as well as how it gets actualized and what it means under different types of the State ie: under the libertarian State, welfare State and in today's neo liberal context.
+Firstly, we will try and review the concept through different . .

+theoretical positions as well as how it gets actualized and what it means under different types of the State ie: under the libertarian State, welfare State and in today's neo liberal context.

 The Kantian view on dignity is to treat every human being as an end, not as a means.
 Respect for the intrinsic worth of every human being should mean that individuals are not to be perceived or treated merely as instruments or objects of the will of others.
 This view in the liberal democratic context has often been interpreted as accordance of centrality to the individualist ethic- priority to individual choice and autonomy in social, legal and political arrangements.
 There is an emphasis on individual will and the limits to state intervention.
 Hence the concept of dignity gets linked to freedom, choice and self determination.
 However, with limits to State intervention in the name of freedom how does the contradiction with equality be addressed?
 Or what is the relationship of dignity to the idea of distributive justice?
 Few will dispute that a person in abject conditions, deprived of means of subsistence, denied opportunities to work suffers a profound affront to her sense of dignity.
-Economic and Social arrangements can not be excluded from a consideration of dignity has become a ground for a debate between equality and freedom (Schacter, 1983).
+Economic and Social arrangements can not be excluded from a consideration of dignity.
+One finds then a need to explore the material construction of dignity.
+Also, the demand for dignity has become a ground for a debate between equality and freedom (Schacter, 1983).